 The Tone Curve and Color Grading panels

 You can also adjust color creatively using the Tone Curve and Color Grading panels.
-You can learn more about using the Tone Curve in the tutorial linked below.
-And next week we’re going publish a tutorial for the Color Grading panel, so keep an eye out for that.
+You can learn more about both in the tutorials linked below.

 Putting it all together